ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

---`snapshot`: The unique identifier of the snapshot.
+- `--snapshot`: The unique identifier of the snapshot.
---`force`: By default the VM must be shut off during a snapshot restore, if force set to true, relaxes the VM shutoff pre-condition.
+- `--force`: By default the VM must be shut off during a snapshot restore, if force set to true, relaxes the VM shutoff pre-condition.
---`restore`: Action to take on a failed snapshot restore.
+- `--restore`: Action to take on a failed snapshot restore.
 Allowed values are **retry** or **rollback**.

 ---